 The Commission, therefore, concludes that it is inappropriate to treat the costs of Duke's program as indivisible, with all costs being attributed to all the purposes of the program.
-Instead, it is necessary to attribute a portion of the costs to REPS compliance and a portion to other purposes (the broader program purposes outlined by Duke and compliance with tax normalization requirements).
+Instead, it is necessary to attribute a portion of the costs to REPS compliance and a portion to other purposes.
+Only the reasonable and prudent costs specifically attributable (the broader program purposes outlined by Duke and compliance with tax normalization requirements).
 Only the costs attributed to REPS compliance may be recovered through the REPS rider pursuant to G.S.
 62-133.8(h)(1)(a).